mathigon/textbooks/euclidean-geometry/content.md

 ::: column.grow
 According to legend, the city of Delos in ancient Greece was once faced with a terrible plague.
-The oracle in Delphi told them that this was a punishment from the gods, and the plague would fo away if they build a new altar for their temple that was _exactly twice_ the volume of their existing altar.
+The oracle in Delphi told them that this was a punishment from the gods, and the plague would go away if they built a new altar for their temple that was _exactly twice_ the volume of the existing one.

     figure: img(src="images/altar.svg" width=320 height=140)